“My complexion’s pretty pale. Can I still have olive skin?”

 Blush should add definition to your cheekbones and give your skin a healthy youthful glow.
 Without light olive skin makeup though, your complexion can look pale and ashy.

-Your best bet is rose, mauve, and peach-colored blushes.
+Your best bet is to opt for rose, mauve, and peach-colored blushes.
 These shades look very natural on light olive complexions.
 But it’s tricky to find that perfect hue – especially when many shades of blush appear too saturated.

 Add a healthy flush to your cheeks with these blush options: